 Oh, If These Stones Could Talk!

 Erected in 1832, the building first served as a Universalist Meeting House, setting into motion a dynamic lifetime of providing a hub in which people from all thoughts and walks of life could congregate and share ideas and culture.
 The building became a Unitarian Meeting House twenty years later.
 In 1865, it was sold to the Roman Catholic Church, thus establishing the first Catholic Church in Newmarket, NH.
-In 1890, the congregation moved down to Main Street into a new church next to the town hall, and the Catholics then used The Stone Church as a school for teaching French to children.
+In 1890, the congregation moved down to Main Street into a new church next to the current town hall, and the Catholics then used The Stone Church as a parochial school for the French-speaking children of the town.

 The building then shuffled through various secular personalities, including a roller-skating rink, playhouse, and VFW hall.
 In the 1950s, The Newmarket Heel Factory inhabited the building, helping to secure Newmarket as a bustling mill town centered on the manufacture of shoes.
 In 1968 the building was ravaged by a fire.
 Visitors can still see evidence of this event in the charred beams of the main room and up in the Ballroom.
 The firefighters were reluctant to break the cut-glass windows of the church to vent the fire, much to the dismay of the Fire Chief.
 The story goes that the firefighters sent a torrent of heels out the front door, down the Zion Hill, and into the Lamprey River with the forceful flow of water from their hoses!